SenseExpo: Spatial Exploration and Navigation via Scene Estimation from Expeditious Predictive Operators: EXPERIMENTS AND DISCUSSION

-As shown in Fig.~\ref{fig8} and Tab.~\ref{Experimental Results}, the local prediction paradigm consistently outperformed its global counterpart across multiple metrics, with the Big LaMa-Fourier model achieving a 32.6\% reduction in FID (from 397.36 to 188.12) when transitioning from global to local inference.
-This suggests that localized feature extraction better mitigates domain discrepancies in unfamiliar environments, potentially due to reduced sensitivity to structural variations at the global scale.

-Notably, our compact model (709K parameters) achieved superior robustness despite its significantly smaller size compared to LaMa variants (27M\textendash 51M parameters).
-With an FID of 161.55 and LPIPS (Alex) of 0.377, it demonstrated 14.1\% and 10.7\% reduction compared to Big LaMa-Fourier's local predictions, respectively.
-These results challenge the conventional assumption that model capacity directly correlates with cross-domain robustness.
+Notably, our compact model (709K parameters) achieved superior robustness despite being far smaller than the LaMa variants (27M--51M).
+With an FID of 161.55 and LPIPS (Alex) of 0.377---14.1\% and 10.7\% below Big LaMa-Fourier's local predictions---it challenges the assumption that model capacity directly correlates with cross-domain robustness.